learn-tdd-in/learntdd.in/ember/_commits.md

 We create the component, then create a unit tests for it that reproduce the acceptance test error.

-Inner red: Text input .post-title-input not found: expected 0 to equal 1
+Inner red: Element .post-title-input not found: expected 0 to equal 1

 The default error message isn't the same because the Ember component tests use a different framework than acceptance tests, so we write a custom error message to match more closely.

-### Add form component markup [<span class="octicon octicon-mark-github"></span>](https://github.com/learn-tdd-in/ember/commit/b733d54719611a88c6b7a57c337a050fc85f7675)
+### Add form component markup [<span class="octicon octicon-mark-github"></span>](https://github.com/learn-tdd-in/ember/commit/a962f2bce799ea711899596a8225efd05da99770)

 #### app/templates/components/post-form.hbs